T7-Components/Render/README.md

 // ===============

 <Render if={false}>
-  This does not.
+  This does not render.
 </Render>

 <Render if={0 || '' || NaN || null || undefined}>
-  This does not.
+  This does not render.
 </Render>
 ```